 3. Medical heritage; heritage and wellbeing

 These areas are underpinned by the Centre’s collaborative relationship with The Uses of the Past research centre from Aarhus University, Denmark.
 The main focus of this collaboration is Rethinking the Past: The Cultural Politics of History, Memory and Temporality, which embraces a shared interest in critical heritage studies.
-Within the University Heritage in the 21st Century works alongside parallel initiatives on heritage, such as research focusing on Heritage, Culture and Identity (Tourism, Hospitality and Events Research Group), the Hasting’s Heritage Forum event 2014 Cultural Regeneration through Heritage: Hastings, heritage and local history, the CMNH Annual Heritage Symposium 2014-15 (Professor Robert Hewison keynote lecture), the CMNH 2015-16 heritage seminar series theme Heritage in the 21st Century; Heritage Lottery funded Sussex Traditions, founded in 2015 to collect, document, disseminate and encourage traditional lore, beliefs and activities including customs and crafts, songs and stories from across East and West Sussex.
+Within the University Heritage in the 21st Century works alongside parallel initiatives on heritage, such as The University of Brighton Design Archives, the Hasting’s Heritage Forum event 2014 Cultural Regeneration through Heritage: Hastings, heritage and local history, the CMNH Annual Heritage Symposium 2014-15 (Professor Robert Hewison keynote lecture), the CMNH 2015-16 heritage seminar series theme Heritage in the 21st Century; Heritage Lottery funded Sussex Traditions, founded in 2015 to collect, document, disseminate and encourage traditional lore, beliefs and activities including customs and crafts, songs and stories from across East and West Sussex.